 The Club is now in its 143rd year and our aim has not fundamentally changed: It still seeks to offer its Members a quiet haven where good conversation may be had over a drink or a meal in pleasant and comfortable surroundings.
 Members in good standing of Clubs with whom we have a reciprocal arrangement are welcome to use the facilities of the Ballaarat Club upon presentation of a Letter of Introduction from their home Club.

-Club accounts may be used both upstairs and downstairs and at reciprocal clubs in most instances, although cash and credit cards are available in the Members’ Bar and downstairs.
+---------------- Club accounts may be used upstairs and at reciprocal clubs in most instances, although cash and credit cards are available in the Members’ Bar and downstairs.
 A statement of a Member’s Club Account will be issued on or near the first of each month except January and must be settled by the end of the month in which it is issued.
 This is strictly enforced.

 Members are encouraged to bring guests with them to the Club to share a drink or a function but are reminded that any guest must be signed in outside the Secretary’s Office.
 All expenses and the dress and conduct of a Member’s Guest are the responsibility of the Member.
 The Bye-laws are consistent with those to be found in similar clubs elsewhere and do include restrictions on dress and the use of mobile telephones and related devices.
 It is understood that the number of times any particular guest enjoys the hospitality of the Club should be reasonable.